 - Drugs -prescription, illegal, over-the-counter, tobacco, caffeine & stimulants: chocolate

-- Sugars – including honey, molasses, corn syrup, dextrose, brown rice syrup and barley
+- Sugars – including honey, molasses, corn syrup, dextrose, brown rice syrup, and barley

 - Artificial sweeteners – these are just as bad for you as natural sugar in the sense that they still activate the yeast in the body.
-In fact, they are even worse than natural sugar because artificial sweeteners contain dangerous chemicals that can cause a host of disorders and illness in the body.
+In fact, they are even worse than natural sugar because artificial sweeteners contain dangerous chemicals that can cause a host of disorders and illnesses in the body.

 - Fruit (whole, juice & dried) – is also to be avoided as it contains natural sugars, which have an effect on yeast overgrowth.

-- Refined salt – natural himalayan salt is OK in small amounts
+- Refined salt – natural Himalayan salt is OK in small amounts

 - Fermented Products – heated fermented foods (raw fermented vegetables are beneficial) will aggravate the yeast in your body.
-These include vinegar, soy sauce, including Braggs, soy products, pickles and alcohol.
+These include vinegar, soy sauce, including Braggs, soy products, pickles, and alcohol.

 - Yeast – baking and brewer’s – cause allergic reactions.
 Nutritional yeast is allowed.